 We were recommended the restaurant Tredici from quite a few people, but unfortunately we didn’t end up visiting.
 It’s run by a bunch of young people and we’re pretty sure it’s great.
 The Tredici is located right in the Suquet, in the old town of Cannes (Address: 13 Rue Louis Perrissol).
 The menu features Italian-inspired dishes.
 You should definitely stop by there, if you are in Cannes!

 If you are looking for a great café then Fleur & Chloé might be for you (Address: 14 Avenue de Lyon).
-This “Salon de thé” is located outside the city centre very close to our hotel (more on that).
+This “Salon de thé” is located outside the city centre.
 The interior is minimalistic and pure, but very comfortable.
 The Fleur & Chloé is known for its delicious pâtisserie, but there is also a small lunch menu.

-Here you can book the hotel: Hotel Oxford
+Here you can book the hotel: Five Seas Hotel

-For this blog article we have collaborated with the French National Tourist Board (Atout France).
+For this travel guide we have collaborated with the French National Tourist Board (Atout France).
 As part of the nature campaign #gesichterfrankreichs we were allowed to travel for two weeks through the South of France – including Cannes on the Côte d’Azur.
 Of course, this cooperation does not influence our opinions.

-This blog article contains our personal recommendations in the form of so-called affiliate links.
+This travel guide contains our personal recommendations in the form of so-called affiliate links.
 If you book or buy something through the links, we will get a small commission.
 For you, this does not change the price at all.
 A million thanks from the both of us!

 Have you ever been to Cannes or the Côte d’Azur?
 If you have any more tips or questions, please leave us a comment!